linenoise/io/README.md

 1. [Login to AWS S3](https://console.aws.amazon.com).
 2. Upload the set.
 3. Make it public.
-4. Set metadata: `Content-Type` is `application-octet-stream` and `Content-Disposition` is `attachment`.
+4. Set metadata: `Content-Type` is `application/octet-stream` and `Content-Disposition` is `attachment`.
 This should force most browsers (but sadly not all) to download rather than stream the set.

 Get it onto MixCloud: